jamesjosephreynolds/CarND-PID-Control-Project/README.md

 }
 ```

-For the vehicle speed controller, the setpoint is more complicated.
-The general idea is that the target speed decreases as the cross-track error increases.
+For the vehicle speed controller, the setpoint was originally more complicated (shown below).
+The general idea was that the target speed decreases as the cross-track error increases.
 So, as the vehicle deviates from the center of the lane, the car should slow down.

+After submission, the reviewer suggested a fixed speed for better stability, which is what I've now implemented `tgt_spd = 15.0`.
 ```C++
 // Use CTE and angle to calculate the target speed double cte_lim = 1.5;